-When he established his law, Jacob Bernouilli asserted that even the stupidest man understands that the larger the sample, the more likely it is to represent the true probability of the observed event.
-He may have been a little harsh in his assessment by once you have an understanding of the Law of Large Numbers, and the law (or flaw) of averages is consigned to the rubbish bin, you won’t be one of Bernouilli’s ‘stupid men’.
+When he established his law, Jacob Bernoulli asserted that even the stupidest man understands that the larger the sample, the more likely it is to represent the true probability of the observed event.
+He may have been a little harsh in his assessment, but once you have an understanding of the Law of Large Numbers, and the law (or flaw) of averages is consigned to the rubbish bin, you won’t be one of Bernoulli’s ‘stupid men’.

 If you enjoyed this content you may be interested in Pinnacle's betting psychology articles.